-- 9.1 Upon arrival in New Zealand, an Official Veterinarian must inspect the consignment and the accompanying documentation. - 9.2 Providing that the documentation meets all requirements noted under PART D: ZOOSANITARY CERTIFICATION and the consignment meets the conditions of ELIGIBILITY, an Inspector under section 25 of the Biosecurity Act 1993, may give a biosecurity direction authorising the consignment to be moved to the approved avian transitional facility named in the Permit to Import.
+- 9.1 Upon arrival in New Zealand, an Inspector must inspect the consignment (packaging) and the accompanying documentation.
+An Official Veterinarian will complete a full inspection of the consignment and accompanying documentation once it is in the transitional facility. - 9.2 Providing that the documentation meets all requirements noted under PART D: ZOOSANITARY CERTIFICATION and the consignment meets the conditions of ELIGIBILITY, an Inspector under section 25 of the Biosecurity Act 1993, may give a biosecurity direction authorising the consignment to be moved to the approved avian transitional facility named in the Permit to Import.